jweaths/Engagement-Analysis/ReadMe.md

 ## Description

 This project uses several Python libraries to connect to Pepper 2.9 and execute AL commands from LibQi.
-The main libraries used are OpenCV, Numpy, Pandas, and Wordcloud.
+The main libraries used are Qi, OpenCV, Numpy, Pandas, and Wordcloud.
 We utlize ALMood, ALVideoDevice, ALTextToSpeech, and ALAnimatedSpeech from Naoqi to perfrom the Human-Robot interaction.
-The dependency on the Qi library needs to be built and installed on Ubuntu 20.04.6.
+The dependency on the Qi library needs to be built and installed on Ubuntu.

 ## Installation